 3. Do it Now

 Are you saving a cute little number for a special occasion?
-Waiting to start writing that book until you’re absolutely sure that the world will provide you a welcoming path?
-Procrastinating on a tough conversation.
-For F’s sake do it now.
-Wear the damn outfit, this is all life right here right now.
-You can wear it again if you don’t get any pictures the first time.
+Waiting to start writing that book until you’re absolutely sure that the world will provide you a welcoming path in the publishing world?
+Procrastinating on a tough conversation?
+Perhaps you should just do it now.
+Wear the damn outfit.
+This is your life that you’re living, right here right now.
+You can always wear it again…and claim that you’re making more sustainable fashion choices.

 5. Stop Blaming Other People

 Other people can be awful hot messes.
 But that really doesn’t have anything to do with your experience.
 Yes, their behavior and words enter your awareness, but at the end of the day, you’re in charge of your experience.
 Regardless of what someone does or says, you’re in control of how you respond and what you do with the feelings that come up around it.